mitmedialab/MediaCloud-Tag-Explorer/example-web-server/README.md

 Media Cloud Example Server
 ==========================

-Small server to showcase metadata computed about data consumed via the Media Cloud API.
+Small server to how to use the MediaCloud-API Client in a web app.

 Installation
 ------------